-Spain and Belgium doubled LNG Russian imports, study finds
+Spain and Belgium increased Russian LNG imports, study finds

 Europe imported about the same amount of Russian liquified natural gas (LNG) from January to September 2023 as it did during the same period last year — but some countries experienced notable increases.

-Spain and Belgium doubled imports of LNG from Russia during this period, year-on-year, while France saw Russian LNG imports rise by 40 percent, a report revealed on Tuesday (31 October).
+Spain and Belgium increased imports of LNG from Russia by 50 percent during this period, year-on-year, while France saw Russian LNG imports rise by 40 percent, a report revealed on Tuesday (31 October).

 Join EUobserver today

-Note: This story and headline was corrected on 31 October to accurately reflect the increase in LNG imports by Spain and Belgium.